4k4xs4pH1r3/offensive-security/Virtualization/vmware.md

 #
 ## Reboot your Linux

-Once restarted should be presented with a menu with blue screen background, you have to make your way to enroll the key and enter the password you just created, this happens only once, then continue to boot / reboot.
+Once restarted should be presented with a menu with a blue screen background, you have to make your way to enroll the key and enter the password you just created, this happens only once, then continue to boot/reboot.

 ## Only for UEFI
-Test the driver/module installed correctly enter the command
+Test the driver/module installed correctly and enter the command

     cd /root && mokutil --test-key VMWARE17.der